-Heart Healthy Diet for Diabetic Patients
+Heart Healthy Diet for People with Diabetes

 What and how should we eat to keep our heart and blood sugar healthy?
 Read the tips from a dietitian below, on how to plan your meal and know which food to eat (and to avoid).

 There is no one-size-fits-all approach to eating healthily but it is important to have a regular meal pattern and make healthy food choices.
 The traditional approach to diabetes focuses on limiting refined sugars and food items that release sugars during digestion, including starches, breads and fruits.
 Even with carbohydrates reduced, the diet may contain an unhealthy amount of fat and protein.
 Therefore, diabetes experts have taken care to limit fats (especially saturated fats!) that can raise cholesterol.
 The new approach focuses more attention on fat and encourages avoiding trans fats and limiting saturated fats.

 Make your calories count with these nutritious foods: